SEA Secretariat Team

 Samantha specialises in energy policy development for the built environment and has worked on a diverse range of multi-stakeholder based projects requiring shrewd analysis, narrative building and the formulation of joint policy positions.

-Samantha specialises in policy related to energy efficiency and heat and also focuses on the social housing and new build sectors via the SEA Contracts Markets Working Group.
+Samantha specialises in policy related to energy efficiency and heat and also focuses on the social housing and new build sectors via the SEA Building Policy and Delivery Working Group.

 She has a BSc (Hons) in Environment, Economics, and Ecology from the University of York accredited by the Institute of Environmental Sciences.
 Her thesis looked into the opportunities and barriers small and medium enterprises in the UK face when entering the green economy.
 Throughout her degree she was exposed to a range of interdisciplinary subject areas including renewable energy technology, environmental politics, policy and economics.